stonefl/stonefl.github.io/_posts/2015-02-20-a-quick-reference-of-markdown.md

 **Note:** if you decide to hard-wrap text, you need to prefix each line of your quote with a > character.

-You can even do nested block quoting, for example
+You can even do nested block quoting, for example:

 > "This one blockquote"
 >> "This is another blockquote"
 >>> "This is one more"